jtwool/superdead-rules/src/3_powers.md

 If you incur more wounds than you can soak with a single power, you can use multiple powers to soak the damage.
 If damage is partially soaked, the remainder is incurred as wounds.

 ## Power Stunt
 Alternative, you can also use your powers to "stunt" other abilities.
-So long as it makes narrative sense, your game master may allow you to pay a stress to use your power to achieve effects normally associated with another.
+So long as it makes narrative sense, your game master may allow you to pay one or two stress to use your power to achieve effects normally associated with another.

 After a power stunt has been performed, the next time you advance in level, you may elect to be able to perform this stunt without paying the stress cost.
 If you elect not to gain the stunt at that level, you must perform the stunt again in order to take it again.